aversey/hopsworks-api/CONTRIBUTING.md

 - Fork and clone the repository

-- Create a new Python environment with your favourite environment manager, e.g. virtualenv or conda
+- Create a new Python environment with your favourite environment manager (e.g. virtualenv or conda) and Python 3.9 (newer versions will return a library conflict in `auto_doc.py`)

 - Install repository in editable mode with development dependencies:

     ```bash
     cd python
-    pip install -e ".[dev]"
+    pip install -e ".[python,dev]"
     ```

 - Install [pre-commit](https://pre-commit.com/) and then activate its hooks. pre-commit is a framework for managing and maintaining multi-language pre-commit hooks.
-The library uses pre-commit to ensure code-style and code formatting through [ruff](https://docs.astral.sh/ruff/).
+The Feature Store uses pre-commit to ensure code-style and code formatting through [ruff](https://docs.astral.sh/ruff/).
 Run the following commands from the `python` directory:

   ```bash
   cd python